open-obfuscator/doc/omvll/passes/control-flow-breaking/index.md

 If the function is too small, these offsets might point in a function next to the targeted one.

 [^note_ldr]: This instruction loads the content at `pc + #offset`

+#### iOS Swift generated functions

+The Swift compiler may introduce helper functions / thunks – which use different calling conventions –, in ways that are not visible at the source level.
+If BreakControlFlow pass is applied to these compiler-generated routines, it may cause duplicate symbol errors or violate the expected calling convention.

+In order to prevent such issues, restrict the pass to user-defined functions only.